How to reset Windows 10 without losing your files

 • Do I lose my apps if I reset Windows 10?
 Unfortunately, all your desktop applications are removed from your PC, so you have to reinstall and reconfigure each one after the reset process is done.

 • Does Reset this PC delete my personal files?
 You can keep your personal files, you won’t lose them during the process.
-What are personal files on Windows 10?
+What are personal files on a PC with Windows 10?
 These are the files stored in your user folders: Desktop, Downloads, Documents, Pictures, Music, and Videos.
-Files stored on other drive partitions than the “C:” drive are left intact too.
-However, documents stored inside the applications are lost.
+Files saved on different drive partitions than the C: drive are left intact, too.
+However, documents stored by applications in other custom locations on your main C: drive may be lost.

 • Will resetting my PC remove viruses?
 It depends.
 Usually, it does if the viruses on your computer are not really nasty.
-But, if we’re talking about special kinds of malware such as rootkits, resetting won’t help unless you also choose to lose your personal files and wipe all the drives.
-Otherwise, viruses could also be on your other drives, partitions, or even in your OneDrive cloud space, and as soon as Windows 10 is reset, they will infect it again, probably almost instantly.
-When it comes to malware, our recommendation is to do a clean install of Windows 10, not just a reset.
+But if we’re talking about special kinds of malware such as rootkits, resetting won’t help unless you also choose to lose your personal files and wipe all the drives.
+Otherwise, viruses could also be on your other drives, partitions, or even in your OneDrive cloud storage, and as soon as Windows 10 is reset, they will infect it again, probably almost instantly.
+When it comes to malware, I recommend doing a clean install of Windows 10, not just a Windows 10 reset.
+You should also consider a Windows Defender Offline scan or using an antivirus rescue disk to make a scan, and remove all malware.

-If you are OK with all of the above, there are two ways to initiate the reset of your Windows 10.
+If you are OK with all of the above, there are two easy ways to initiate the reset of your Windows 10.
 The first method uses the Settings app.
-The second method launches the reset process from the sign-in screen.
-This second method may be useful if you have trouble signing into Windows.
+The second method launches the Windows 10 reset process without opening Settings, even before you sign in to Windows 10.
+This second method may be useful if you have trouble logging in.

-If your Windows 10 installation is severely damaged and you cannot even get to the sign-in screen, you may want to consider a couple of other options:
+If your Windows 10 installation is severely damaged and you can’t even get to the sign-in screen, you may want to consider starting the restore process from Windows 10’s Safe Mode or using a Windows 10 recovery USB drive.

 The first thing you must do is open the Settings app.
-A fast way to do that is to click or tap on its button from the Start Menu or to simultaneously press Windows + I on your keyboard.
+A fast way to do that is to click or tap on its button from the Start Menu or to press Windows + I on your keyboard simultaneously.

 Open Settings from the Start Menu in Windows 10